ericshortcut/gulp-started/README.md

 ============
 ---
 It's a simple boiler plate to start using Gulp.
+Portuguese Doc (versão em português [link aqui](README-BR.MD))

 Before you run thought installation you have to install nodeJS and npm.
-If you have not installed them, please access the following links: http://nodejs.org and https://www.npmjs.org.
+If you have not installed them yet, please access the following links: http://nodejs.org and https://www.npmjs.org.

 Installation: